 I use these baskets from the Dollar Tree.
 The baskets hang on the wall with command hooks!

 Included in each basket are the recording sheets for write the room.
 These recording sheets tell students what pictures they are looking for and what words they are writing.
 Each recording sheet is themed to match our themes and helps students learn vocabulary!

 Question 3: Do you differentiate?
 Do students have choices for the write the room?

 Absolutely!
 Just like every center in our classroom, we want students to have a choice in their learning.
 This choice gives them a voice in their learning.
 Voice and choice empower our students.
 Empowerment means engagement!
 In each group’s basket, there might be 3 or 4 different choices for them.
 So usually in the classroom, I have 4 different “themes” hanging up!
 Students can choose any of the “themes” from their basket!
 This allows me to differentiate for my students!

 Question 4: What skills do you include in write the room?

 Write the room is great for thematic vocabulary.
-For example, each time we do a new theme or research project, we put up a “write the room” for that theme.
+For example, each time we do a new theme or unit or research project, we put up a “write the room” for that theme.
 This allows constant reinforcement of the vocabulary for that theme!
 I also use write the room for letters at the beginning of the year.
-And we use write the room for sight words all year long!

 Question 5: Who changes the write the room?

 Are you looking for write the room activities for your kids?
 Check out our Write The Room For Year creation!
 It includes a write the room for each month!
-It includes cards and a recording sheet for monthly thematic vocabulary!
+It includes cards and two different recording sheets for monthly thematic vocabulary!
 Keep the learning going all year long and keep your students engaged by changing out the themes!